Moving to Canada

 Education in Canada

-This means that children in Quebec often leave school at 17 – a year before most children in the country.
+This means that children in Quebec often leave school at 17 – a year before most other children in the country.
 This is because this is what the local government deemed the best course of action.
 Due to these differences in some regions, it is best for parents to make sure they are aware of each area’s individual rules before enrolling a child in a local school.

 School is free for Canadian nationals and legal residents.
 When your children start the process of joining a school in Canada you will simply need to provide your residency paperwork to show you do not have to pay.
 If you do not have a residency permit you will have to pay the tuition fees.

 If you don’t mind paying for your child’s education, there are a number of private and international schools that many expat children attend.
 However, it can be easier for children to integrate into society at a public school with Canadian children.
+Education in Canada is not cheap.
+Therefore, those who are being relocated to Canada via their employer should negotiate school fees as part of their relocation package.

 Cost of Living in Canada